Most discussions of sleep apnea focus on obstructive sleep apnea (OSA) and its treatment. Sleep apneas, however, come in more than one form.

 - Non-CSB CSA associated with other medical conditions, including heart and kidney problems.

-- High-altitude CSA, which often appears during sleep at altitudes above 15,000 feet, and induces a form of Cheyne-Stokes breathing with noticeably shorter cycles than classical CSB.
+- High-altitude CSA, which often appears during sleep at altitudes above 15,000 feet and induces a form of CSB with noticeably shorter cycles than classical CSB.
+Usually the CSB disappears when the person descends to lower altitudes.

-- CSA induced by the use of certain drugs, typically opiates.
+- CSA induced by using certain drugs, typically opiates.
+May be best treated by alteration or elimination of the drug regimen.

 In some cases effective treatment of the accompanying illness, if there is one, reduces or eliminates the CSA, but there are often treatments that the sleep physician can pursue in tandem.
-In cases where CSA is associated with heart failure, the patient sometimes has slow blood flow as well as erratic breathing and consequently is awakened frequently by a sheer lack of oxygen, Coppola noted.
-“You can’t fix that with CPAP, but oxygen therapy usually helps,” he said.
+In cases where CSA is associated with heart failure, the patient sometimes has slow blood flow as well as erratic breathing and consequently is awakened frequently by a sheer lack of oxygen.